martijnpoppen/homey_nl.luxaflex.powerview/README.md

 - Setting Scene in flowcard
 - Setting SceneCollection in flowcard

-Use a Virtual Devices or other event to trigger a flow that activates a Scene.
+Use a Virtual Device or other event to trigger a flow that activates a Scene.